tourkaman/PDC-support-web/documents/running/login/login.rst

 1.  obtain Kerberos tickets on your local machine once (requires a password)
 2.  login to PDC machine (does not require a password)

-Kerberos tickets are stored on your local machine, and are then presented when you try to log in to the remote system.
-This means that in order to log in you need the following software (in versions that are appropriate for the operating system on your local computer):

 .. image:: https://drive.google.com/uc?id=0B7GAinAyrwFFUEF5VGQydHAyZDA
    :height: 400px
    :width: 700 px